-A swamp is an area of land permanently saturated, or filled, with water.
-There are two main types of swamps: freshwater swamps and saltwater swamps.
-Swamps are dominated by trees.
-They are often named for the type of trees that grow in them, such as cypress swamps or hardwood swamps.
+s an area of land permanently saturated, or filled, There are two main types of swamps: freshwas and saltwater swamps.
+Swamps are dominated hey are often named for the type of trees that em, such as cypress swamps or hardnps.